josephdviviano/epitome/README.md

 This is the source code for the York University MRI Pipeline.
 Mostly written by Joseph D Viviano 2013-2014.
 It lives on a kindly gentlecomputer named Harford, but could be ported to live on another server with minimal effort.

 ## Quick Start
-This project depends on the following free software: numpy, scipy, matplotlib, nibabel, & sun grid engine.
+This project depends on the following free software: numpy, scipy, matplotlib, nibabel, AFNI, FSL, & sun grid engine.

 + `git clone` this repository to a directory of your choosing.
 + Edit `config` to point to your EPItome-xl directory and your MRI data directory.